On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics

 \section{Introduction}

-For over a century Einstein's theory of gravity has provided remarkably accurate and precise predictions for the behaviour of macroscopic bodies within our cosmos.
-For the elementary particles in the quantum realm, however, Einstein-Cartan theory of gravity may be more appropriate, because it incorporates spinors and associated torsion within a covariant description \cite{Hehl1976}\cite{Trautman}.
-For this reason there has been considerable interest in Einstein-Cartan theory, in the light of the field equations proposed by Sciama \cite{Sciama} and Kibble \cite{Kibble}.
-For example, in a series of papers Poplawski has argued that Einstein-Cartan-Sciama-Kibble (ECSK) theory of gravity \cite{Hehl-Datta} solves many longstanding problems in physics \cite{Poplawski-1}\cite{Poplawski-2}\cite{Poplawski-3}\cite{Poplawski-4}.
+For over a century, Einstein's theory of gravity has provided remarkably accurate and precise predictions for the behaviour of macroscopic bodies within our cosmos.
+For the elementary particles in the quantum realm, however, Einstein--Cartan theory of gravity may be more appropriate, because~it incorporates spinors and associated torsion within a covariant description \cite{Hehl1976,Trautman}.
+For this reason there has been considerable interest in Einstein--Cartan theory, in the light of the field equations proposed by Sciama \cite{Sciama} and Kibble \cite{Kibble}.
+For example, in a series of papers Poplawski has argued that Einstein--Cartan--Sciama--Kibble (ECSK) theory of gravity \cite{Hehl-Datta} solves many longstanding problems in physics \cite{Poplawski-1,Poplawski-2,Poplawski-3,Poplawski-4}.
 His concern has been to avoid singularities endemic in general relativity by proposing that our observed universe is perhaps a black hole within a larger universe \cite{Poplawski-2}.
 Our concern, on the other hand, is to point out using numerical estimates that ECSK theory also offers solutions to two longstanding problems in particle physics.